- UCAS Code: N400

 Why this course?

-You can study accounting in combination with a range of business subjects at Strathclyde.
+Our BA Hons in Accounting allows you to study accounting in combination with a range of business subjects.

 You’ll learn about the preparation, presentation and interpretation of financial information.
 You’ll also learn how to read and interpret accounting information.
 You’ll also explore how accounting can be developed to meet the needs of society and provide information to investors.